 In November of 2010, I went on my first walking food tour in Baltimore, MD.
 History, culture, sites, and we get to eat?!
-That’s my kinda tour!?
-After the tour, I thought “Someone should do this in Lafayette!”
-The following summer I took a food tour in Seattle (right around the time we were named best U.S. food city in the Rand McNally-USA Today “Best of the Road” contest,) and I thought “Our food is so much better than this; someone really should do this in Lafayette!”
+That’s my kinda tour!
+After the tour, I thought “someone should do this in Lafayette!”
+The following summer I took a food tour in Seattle (right around the time we were named best U.S. food city in the Rand McNally-USA Today “Best of the Road” contest,) and I thought “our food is so much better than this; someone really should do this in Lafayette!”
 Finally, in November of 2011, I took my first bus food tour in Louisville, KY.
-That evening lying in the hotel bed praying, I was terrified by the calling that someone was going to do this in Lafayette and it was going to be me!
+That evening lying in the hotel bed praying, I was terrified by the calling that someone WAS going to do this in Lafayette and it was going to be me!
 After months of trying to pray it away, I finally gave into the idea just as Lafayette won Southern Living’s title of “Tastiest Town in the South!”
-So, I quit my job and bought a bus!
+So, I quit my job and I bought a bus!

 I can’t wait to meet you and to share the things I love.
-I love South Louisiana; and I love good food.
+I love South Louisiana and I love good food.

 Allons manger!
 (Let’s go eat!)

 Jay SteinerTour Guide